 Check out my google scholar or search for me on NASA/ADS for the most up-to-date links to papers and abstracts.
+Please feel to email me if you cannot access the articles through your institution.

 On-going work